sjmudd/percona-pam-plugin-for-mysql/README.md

 ## Usage

+Building requires the use of the upstream *git tags*, taken from the corresponding repos.
+These tags are currently expected to follow the following format:
+- `mysql-X.Y.Z` for version `X.Y.Z` of MySQL Server
+- `Percona-Server-X.Y.Z-R` for version `X.Y.Z` of Percona Server

 On the *build host* call `build_one` with appropriate parameters to create the spec file and run the build.